Lamisa-zamzam/jobs-knock-doors-sever/README.md

 ### Root Query

 -   JobSeeker : returns the job seeker with the email and password provided in the args
--   JobSeekerById : returns the job seeker with the email and password provided in the args
+-   JobSeekerById : returns the job seeker with the id provided in the args
--   employer
+-   employer: returns the employer with the email and password provided in the args
--   job
+-   job : returns the job with the id provided in the args
--   jobs
+-   jobs: returns all jobs
--   jobSearch
+-   jobSearch: returns the job with the title and location provided in the args
--   employeeSearch
+-   employeeSearch: returns the employee with the name and title provided in the args
--   jobSeekers
+-   jobSeekers: returns all jobSeekers

 ### Mutations

--   addJob
+-   addJob: saves the job info provided in the args in DB
--   addJobSeeker
+-   addJobSeeker: saves the job seeker info provided in the args in DB
--   addEmployer
+-   addEmployer: saves the employer info provided in the args in DB
--   updateJobSeeker
+-   updateJobSeeker: updates the job seeker info as provided in the args in DB

 My project includes: